ericchaves/kener/docs/monitors-pingback.md

 **Important:** Pingback counts are never accumulated across different days.
 Counts are reset at the end of each day, and when a new day begins, the service will be reported with the default status until pingbacks are received and counted again within the new day's time window.

+**Note:** Only pingbacks registered with status UP are counted towards the `UP count` and `DEGRADED count` thresholds.
+Pingbacks with DOWN or DEGRADED status are not included in the count.

 <div class="border rounded-md">

 ![Monitors Pingback](/documentation/m_pingback.png)